What are probiotics?

 Probiotics are foods or supplements that contain live microorganisms (e.g., bacteria).
 Foods with labels that say "live and active cultures" contain probiotics.
 Yogurt and fermented foods are two examples.
 There are many types of probiotic supplements with different types and amounts of microorganisms.

 Probiotics are often consumed to support gut or gastrointestinal health.
 They have been shown to be safe but their effect on users can vary.
-Much has been written about probiotics, including this article from the NIH National Center for Complementary and Integrative Health, this article from Advocate Aurora Health, and this article from Cleveland Clinic.
+Much has been written about probiotics.
+Additional information is available in articles from the NIH National Center for Complementary and Integrative Health and Cleveland Clinic.

 Should people with Down syndrome take probiotic supplements?